ohmss/workshop-spring-reactive/README.md

 ## 6. Create Astra Token

-To connect to the database from Java code we need some credentials, this is what we are doing here.
+To connect to the database from Java code we need some credentials, this is what we are going to do here.

 #### ✅ 6a.
 Generate Token